Coordinates API

 coords = CartesianCoordinates("x", "y", "z")

-# Anisotropic mesh (stratified flows)
+# Anisotropic pencil (stratified flows)

 Pencil Decomposition